-- There is a calculated need for 51 ESRD stations in the HSA VII ESRD Planning Area, per the November 2017 ESRD Inventory Update. - It appears that the Applicants will be providing services to residents of the planning area, and based upon the number of physician referrals there appears to be sufficient demand for the number of stations requested. - The Applicants addressed a total of 21 criteria and have failed to adequately address the following:
+- There is a calculated excess of two (2) ESRD stations in the HSA VII ESRD Planning Area, per the May, 2017 ESRD Inventory Update. - It appears that the applicants will be providing services to residents of the planning area, and based upon the number of physician referrals there appears to be sufficient demand for the number of stations requested. - However, there are thirty-one (31) facilities within thirty (30) minutes with an average utilization of approximately sixty-three percent (63%).
+Two (2) of the thirty-one facilities (31) facilities are not operational, (1) one provides nocturnal dialysis, and one facility (Concerto Dialysis) did not report patient numbers for the second quarter of 2017.
+The remaining twenty-seven (27) facilities' average utilization is approximately seventy-two percent (72%). - The applicants addressed a total of twenty one (21) criteria and have failed to adequately address the following: